Registration of a Child as a British Citizen

 - If the child is stateless.

-Parents - if they are British citizens or on ILR - can also apply for a child as a British Citizen Visa.
+Parents - if they are British citizens or on ILR - can also apply for registration as a British Citizen for their child.
 Children born in the UK and have lived in the UK for 10 years can apply for registration as British Citizen.
 This period for registration has been reduced to 7 years in some cases.